physion/policy.ovation.io/README.md

-# Physion HIPAA Compliance Policies
+# Ovation HIPAA Compliance Policies

 HIPAA compliance is complicated, but it doesn't have to be.
-Physion helps relieve the technical burden with our HIPAA-compliant and cloud-based scientific data layer as a service.
+Ovation helps relieve the technical burden with our HIPAA-compliant and cloud-based scientific data layer as a service.

 In an effort to make compliance as easy as possible for companies working with protected health information (PHI), we decided to open source our company policies.